 You can reset your adrenals by getting more rest, limiting caffeine intake, and getting your daily dose of the ABC’s: Adrenal Adaptogens, B Vitamins and Vitamin C.

 Please note, severe cases may require further intervention.
 You can get your adrenals tested with adrenal saliva tests, like the ZRT Adrenal Stress Profile.
 You can order this test through your doctor, or you can order it yourself.
 In some cases, stressed adrenals may actually lead to poor absorption of foods.

 Just like everything else, your stress hormone cortisol needs to be in balance.
 Too much, and you store excessive belly fat; too little of it, though, and you can feel extremely fatigued.
 Thyroid symptoms of fatigue can actually be due to low cortisol levels.
 If you have chronic stress, your body will eventually be unable to produce enough cortisol, DHEA and progesterone.

 (Experiencing other symptoms aside from fatigue?
 As a pharmacist, I am amazed that the simple strategies that I have found to work 9 out of 10 times for symptoms like anxiety, fatigue, muscle wasting and hair loss are not widely taught in medical schools.
 Through years of trial and error, I created the Thyroid Symptom Hacker eBook for my private clients to address these issues.
 You can actually overcome fatigue in three days!
-I recommend this as a resource to anyone with thyroid issues.)
+Enter your email below to download this free eBook!

 6. Choose a Physical Activity You Enjoy